fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 The group commits to ensuring the easy availability of the F# Compiler, Core library and Compiler Service on all major platforms at high quality.
 Particular points of activity are:

-- We work cooperativley with the Visual F# compiler team at Microsoft to allow open source contributions and integrate Microsoft updates to the F# open source release into the F# repositories on GitHub.
+- We work cooperatively with the Visual F# compiler team at Microsoft to allow open source contributions and integrate Microsoft updates to the F# open source release into the F# repositories on GitHub.
   (See [this blog entry](http://fsharp.github.io/2014/06/18/fsharp-contributions.html) and [the Visual F# Team priorities](https://visualfsharp.codeplex.com/wikipage?title=Current%20Priorities%20))

 - We work cooperatively with Xamarin to integrate the F# Compiler into Mono release on the Mac and Linux

 - We enable testing for the open edition of the F# compiler, particularly through CI systems (Travis and AppVeyor)

-- We work cooperativley with  Debian packaging and other distributions to ensure Linux packages are available for F# on Debian and RPM, Gentoo/Arch builds
+- We work cooperatively with  Debian packaging and other distributions to ensure Linux packages are available for F# on Debian and RPM, Gentoo/Arch builds

-- We work cooperatively with the Visual F# compiler team to aligng code bases with Visual F# team repos
+- We work cooperatively with the Visual F# compiler team to align code bases with Visual F# team repos

 - We aim to keep the  [the homebrew formula](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/fsharp.rb) for F# up-to-date